-Detailed information about each of these processes and the methodologies applied in them can be found on AEMO's website, as listed in section 1.2.
+Detailed information about each process and methodologies applied can be found on AEMO's website (links as listed in section 1.2).

-This section of the Guidelines describes how each of the processes process evaluates key components that contribute to AEMO's forecast of reliability.
-Different assumptions used under the various processes reflect the study time frametimeframe and hence level of uncertainty in the inputs.
+This section of the Guidelines describes how each process evaluates key components that contribute to AEMO's forecast of reliability.
+Different assumptions used under the various processes reflect the study timeframe and hence level of uncertainty in the inputs.